daehn/ChainedAnimation/README.md

 <img src="chain-example-loop.gif" width="250">

-Create a chained animation like this:
+You can create a chained animation like this:

 ```swift
 UIView.beginAnimationChain(0.5, options: .CurveEaseInOut) {